mmbman/Katagiri/1982-12-15-Blue-Cliff-Record-Case-37.md

 > One tune, two tunes; no one understands.

 You can learn from one tune, two tunes: open yourself and become simple, and then you can learn.
 When you see grandparents and great persons, be open, and be simple, and just do it, and then you can learn.
 That is the chance or opportunity to make your life ready to be simple and open.
-But if you don’t, *you* always comes first, and [you are] criticizing, judging, evaluating – so you never learn openness, simplicity itself; you never learn how to live in peace and harmony.
+But if you don’t, *you* always comes first, and [you are] criticizing, judging, evaluating; so you never learn openness, simplicity itself; you never learn how to live in peace and harmony.

 You can learn something from this one tune.
 That one tune is ten tunes, a hundred tunes... a million tunes.
 From the one tune coming from the mountains, you can learn a hundred tunes, which birds have, which trees have.
 A hundred thousand million tunes come up.
 No one knows.
 You don’t understand.
 What is this?